Click on the image above for the video of this article or keep reading below for the text version.

 The Bible warns against dismissing children’s faith

 Jesus is famous for welcoming children when His followers dismissed them.
 When people were bringing their babies to Jesus to have Him bless them, the disciples thought it was a distraction for such an important leader and they told off the parents.
 Jesus said, “Let the children come to me, and do not hinder them, for to such belongs the kingdom of God” (Luke 18:16).
 Jesus wasn’t inviting the children to be baptized, but he was showing how important children are to Him and even encouraged the adults to learn from the humility and trust that children more naturally possess (Matthew 18:1-3; Luke 18:17).
-Other Scriptures speak of the importance of teaching children the Scriptures from a young age (Ephesians 6:4) and Luke even includes a curious detail about John the Baptist leaping in his mother’s womb as Mary approached, pregnant with Jesus.
-Discounting the genuine faith of children and their earnest desire to be baptized is unwise.
-But that’s only half of the story.

 The Bible calls people to count the cost of faith

 Many people misunderstand what biblical faith is.
 The decision to repent of sin and trust in Jesus is a re-orienting of a person’s entire life.
 It’s a commitment to let Jesus be Lord and to follow where He leads.
-And Jesus warned people of making the decision too lightly.
+And Jesus warned people against making the decision too lightly.
 He made it clear that following Him means putting Him above all other relationships (Matthew 10:37) and above everything we possess (Luke 14:33).
 With such a high cost, He warned the crowds that came to Him:

 For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?
 Otherwise, when he has laid a foundation and is not able to finish, all who see it begin to mock him, saying, ‘This man began to build and was not able to finish.’ - Luke 14:28-30